Planning a new web design project or a redesign is a tough exercise growing organizations go through.

 Websites evolve by definition (or so should they), but relaunching a project requires some structure.
-Businesses need to ensure that their strategic pages are being taken care of as well – instead of omitting them from the brief altogether or inheriting the outdated look-and-feel past the redesign phase.
+Businesses need to ensure that their strategic pages are being taken care of as well – instead of omitting them from the brief altogether or inheriting the outdated look and feel past the redesign phase.

 Oftentimes, some externally hosted landing pages follow through.
 Old campaigns as well – but some get re-promoted without paying attention to them.

 Are you planning a new “Our Team” page?
 Should you place it under “About” or feature it straight on top for employer branding purposes?
-How is this aligned to the Career page if you’re hiring?
+How is this aligned with the Career page if you’re hiring?
 What about an Internship form?

-Similar considerations showcase the importance of the teams section for the business – or the emphasis on the hiring process at the moment.
+Similar considerations showcase the importance of the teams’ section for the business – or the emphasis on the hiring process at the moment.
 This will influence other pages in the marketing funnel leading to this one.